 Our site transactionfee.info lets a user check the fee efficiency of a bitcoin transaction they’ve send or received.
 Besides SegWit and output batching we wanted to provide an indicator when a service drastically overpays the feerate.
 We needed data on the feerate distribution per block to determine what a low, but reasonable feerate would have been to be included in the same block.
-David Harding suggested to plot the feerate across ten-percentile intervals to see which percentile is suitable.
+David Harding suggested plotting the feerate across ten-percentile intervals to see which percentile is suitable.

 Querying feerate data over the RPC interface

-However querying each block with its transactions is not enough.
+However, querying each block with its transactions is not enough.
 An input only references a previous transaction output (TXO).
 It doesn’t contain the actual input amount.
 This can be solved by simply querying the TXO.
 RPC-call batching brings huge performance improvements here.

 Reading the raw .dat files